 At the awards banquet, each of the College of Science departments recognize students for their outstanding scientific achievements throughout their college careers.

-Dean Crawford also presents the annual Father James.
-L Schilts, C.S.C./ Doris and Eugene Leonard Teaching Award.
-This award was named in honor of Father James Schilts, C.S.C., who taught in the Department of Physics from 1961 until 1982.
-The award is presented annually for excellence in teaching at the undergraduate and/or graduate level.
-The 2013 recipient of the Schilts/Leonard Award was David Hyde from the Department of Biological Sciences.
+Annually, the College of Science presents the Rev. James.
+L Shilts, C.S.C./ Doris and Eugene Leonard Teaching Award for excellence in teaching at the undergraduate and/or graduate level.
+This award was named in honor of Rev. James Shilts, C.S.C., who taught in the Department of Physics from 1961 until 1982.

 - 2011: Chris Kolda, Physics